 What if my company is acquired?

 If your company is acquired you can choose to open a Donor Advised Fund for yourself and/or with your company at the Boston Foundation.
 The acquisition agreement will typically include some purchase offer to existing shareholders.
 Pledge 1% Boston will meet with you to discuss your philanthropic options as you near an exit event or at any time you wish.
-Again, Pledge 1% Boston will pass 100% of the value onto your nonprofit designees.
-Pledge 1% Boston is happy to oblige the acquisition process in whatever way we can.
+This strategy session and consultation could result in you starting a Donor Advised Fund at the Boston Foundation or other entity, directly supporting specific nonprofits, starting a corporate foundation – or a combination of these options.

 If your company is acquired you can also choose to begin a Donor advised fund with the Boston Foundation.
 Donor advised funds are a philanthropic vehicle that offers donors the chance to make an irrevocable charitable contribution, receive immediate tax recognition for the contribution, while grant-making to eligible 501(c)(3) organizations throughout the life of the fund.
 You can make grants from the fund and also add to the fund at any time.